-To build a high-quality backlink profile, you need to stop working on building links and start working on earning links, as Rand Fishkin shared in a Whiteboard Friday.
+To build a high-quality backlink profile, you need to stop working on building links and start working on earning links.

-Real talk: Link earning is about creating trustworthy, awesome content and promoting it like crazy…you know Beyoncé style.
+Real talk: Link earning is about creating trustworthy, awesome content and promoting it like crazy.

-The discipline of link building is perceived to the public as negative, created by the mammoths at Google spreading fear into link building with the reboot of Penguin and penalizing big name companies.
+The discipline of link building is perceived by the public as something negative, due to Google spreading fear into link building with the reboot of Penguin and penalizing big name companies.

-Check out how Google’s own John Mueller responded to a webmaster’s question on “Is link building in any way good?” in this Google+ hangout.
+Check out how Google’s John Mueller responded to a webmaster’s question, “Is link building in any way good?” in this Google+ hangout.
 He responds “In general, I’d try to avoid that.”

 Why Do You Want to Earn Links?

 I hear this question from my clients a lot.

 Why do I want to earn a link from these prospects?

 Gaining links organically grows your website traffic.